Lancetnik/Propan/docs/docs/en/getting_started/7_testing.md

 {! includes/getting_started/test/2.md !}

 !!! note
-    Using test broker this way **RPC** is always able, even broker doesn't support it in regular mode.
+    When using the test broker this way, it is always possible to perform **RPC** requests even if the broker doesn't support it in regular mode.

 ## Using fixtures